RayMathew/AutomationScripts/README.md

 All Python scripts have been written with version 2.7 - you need to install it in your computer for these scripts to work (https://www.python.org/downloads/release/python-2711/).
 For 32-bit Windows, choose Windows x86 MSI installer from the link.

-Tip - You could run these scripts with Windows' Task Scheduler.
+You could run these scripts with Windows' Task Scheduler.
 For example, every time a user logs on, Chrome opens with your pre-defined list of websites.